Luxembourg: Country and Foreign Investment

 Economy and Currency

-The iron ore in Luxembourg was discovered in 1850, and an important steel industry was built up which dominated the economy for much of the 20th century.
+Luxembourg's economy is stable and prosperous, with unemployment at 7.5% (March 2020).
+Iron ore was discovered in Luxembourg in 1850 and an important steel industry was built up which dominated the economy for much of the 20th century.
 Despite shedding labour in the 1980s, the industry remains by far the largest employer in the country, and accounts for 25% of export earnings.
-However, the US protectionist tariffs of up to 30% imposed on steel imports in April 2002 had a severe effect.
+However, US protectionist tariffs of up to 30% imposed on steel imports in April 2002 had a severe effect.

 The financial services sector has boomed, helped along by old and new tax breaks.
-There are more than 12,000 Holding Companies in Luxembourg, along with nearly 4,000 Investment Funds and 143 banks, at the time of writing.
+There are more than 12,000 holding companies in Luxembourg, along with nearly 4,000 investment funds and 150 banks, at the time of writing.
 There is also a substantial Eurobond issuance sector.

-Luxembourg is the second richest country in the world, with GDP per head at purchasing power parity for 2012 estimated at USD81,100.
-GDP in 2012 was USD42.92bn.
+Luxembourg is the second richest country in the world, with GDP per head at purchasing power parity for 2020 estimated at US$65,900.
+Annual GDP growth in 2018 was 3.1%.